jmakazaga/arc-continuation/README.md

 # arc-continuation
 Given n-1 equations f_1(x), ... f_{n-1}(x), where x \in R^n (yes, x has 1 more element than number of equations) and given x_0 for which f_i(x_0) = 0, there is a continuous curve for x values for which f_i(x) = 0.
-To move on the curve we use continuation mehods based on Newton Iterations that requires not only the functions but also the jacobian of the functions.
+To move on the curve we use continuation methods based on Newton Iterations that requires not only the functions but also the jacobian of the functions.
 The function and its jacobian must be provided in a file in C code (or at least as objcet file) and the object file must be linked to the main process.
 We will move in this curve starting at x_0.
 This movement can be made in two directions, we define an orthogonal hyperplane of the form b(x-x_0) = s -s_0,